Stories

 Wahouma

 Before the highway came through the center of Birmingham, my family lived in a small two-bedroom home at the end of 6th Avenue North.
 Our house was exactly like every third house on "The Block" until Mom and Dad added a living room and dining room to the north end.
 I would have preferred another bath and a couple of bedrooms.
 Life was crowded in the house.
-One bathroom for five people made for a lot of knocking, waiting, and complaining.
+One bathroom for five people made for too much knocking, waiting, and complaining.
 Three brothers in one bedroom allowed no privacy, constant bickering, and a lifetime of good-natured enmity.

 We cooled the house with a ceiling fan in the same hall and a window fan in my parent's bedroom, aided by the large Mimosa trees that provided shade for the yard and the prevailing winds that swept through the wooded lot behind the houses on the east of The Block, called "The Woods."
 On hot Alabama nights, roll-out windows and both front and back doors were left open.
 The screen doors shielded us from bugs and were locked only by a hook latch.